2010 UCF Knights football team: Liberty Bowl

 The Knights faced the Georgia Bulldogs in the AutoZone Liberty Bowl.
 It was UCF's second trip to the bowl in four years, and marked the second meeting between the two schools.
 The Knights lost the previous meeting, 23–24, in 1999, in a game sometimes known as the "Burglary Between the Hedges."
 The game marked UCF's first ever bowl win, and their third win over an AQ opponent.
 UCF had one previous win over an SEC team–a 40–38 win over Alabama at Tuscaloosa in 2000.
 The win in Tuscaloosa was the Knights' first win over an opponent from an AQ conference.

-The Knights started fast out of the gate, with Quincy McDuffie returning the opening kickoff 95-yards for a touchdown, but the play was called back to UCF's 11-yard line due to a holding penalty.
-After the penalty the drive fizzled, and Blake Clingan would punt the ball, giving Georgia their first possession at their two-yard line.
-The Bulldogs would drive 95-yards in 9:13, ending with a Blair Walsh 20-yard field goal to give Georgia a 3–0 lead.
-The Knights would tie the game with a Nick Cattoi 22-yard field goal with 33 seconds left in the first half.
+The Knights started fast out of the gate, with Quincy McDuffie returning the opening kickoff 95 yards for a touchdown, but the play was called back to UCF's 11-yard line due to a holding penalty.
+After the penalty the drive fizzled, and Blake Clingan punted the ball, giving Georgia their first possession at their two-yard line.
+The Bulldogs drove 95 yards in 9:13, ending with a Blair Walsh 20-yard field goal to give Georgia a 3–0 lead.
+The Knights tied the game with a Nick Cattoi 22-yard field goal with 33 seconds left in the first half.
 The drive started with an interception and 13-yard return by Josh Linam.
-To open the second-half, Georgia would launch a 13-play, 61-yard drive that ended with a Blair Walsh 41-yard field goal, giving the Bulldogs a 6–3 lead.
+To open the second half, Georgia launched a 13-play, 61-yard drive that ended with a Blair Walsh 41-yard field goal, giving the Bulldogs a 6–3 lead.
 Behind quarterback Jeffrey Godfrey, who was injured in the first quarter, the Knights drove down the field with a 65-yard drive in the fourth quarter.
 With 9:01 left, Latavius Murray scored on a 10-yard touchdown run to give the Knights a 10–6 lead that they would not relinquish.